zchee/golang-wiki/Go-Release-Cycle.md

 ## Minor releases

-Minor releases (e.g., 1.5.x) may be issued in the interim to address critical issues.
-Unlike major releases, only the fixes for the issues that motivated the release will be cherry-picked.
+Minor releases (1.x.y) may be issued between major releases to address critical issues (typically stability or security issues).
+Only fixes for which there is no workaround (usually the issues that motivated the release) will be cherry-picked for minor releases.